 DEGERenergie tracking systems can offer an affordable solution for aggressive performance based installations needing a profitable payback.
 They are a perfect component for feed in tariff systems, as they gather energy from all available light, even on days that are overcast snowy.

 They can offer a much quicker payoff period for any PV system installation.
-Under a Feed-in Tariff program like Ontario's microFIT program, trackers can help generate significant income to offset photovoltaic panel costs, especially in northern climates.
+Under a feed-in tariff program, trackers can help generate significant income to offset photovoltaic panel costs, especially in northern climates.

 DEGERenergy takes advanced German engineering and couples it with Canadian and US manufacturing to make it available closer to the installation site.
 Deger trackers can offer you THE affordable solution to the need for increased renewable energy savings.